Appearance

 Movement Components

-- MotionWalkComponent: Base walking speed and acceleration management
+- MotionWalkComponent: Base walking mechanics, movement direction analysis, and walking state

 - MotionCrouchingComponent: Smooth crouching with collision detection